-If you find yourself struggling with the idea of approaching your boss for a raise, or are not sure how to justify getting a pay raise, then check out the following tips.
-They are meant to help improve your chances on getting that raise you deserve, and give you the confidence to approach your boss.
+If you find yourself struggling with the idea of approaching your boss for a raise or are not sure how to justify getting a pay raise, then check out the following tips.
+They are meant to help improve your chances of getting that raise you deserve and give you the confidence to approach your boss.

 Figure Out Your Worth

 In order to convince your boss that you deserve a raise, you have to understand your worth in terms of pay.
 A great way to figure out what someone in your position, and with your experience, is worth is to scan similar job listings.

 Check out what others in your job are making and start with a rough idea of what you could, or should, be making.
 Another source of information is LinkedIn, as you can find a basic salary range for your job.

 Keep in mind that the size of the company, the location of the business, your educational background, and experience will all factor into your worth.